AnneLindberg/agent-resources/docs/docs/create-your-own-repo.md

 # Create Your Own Repo

-!!! warning "Coming Soon"
-    This functionality is not yet implemented.
-See the [repository README](https://github.com/kasperjunge/agent-resources) for currently supported features.

 You can host skills, commands, and subagents in any public GitHub repository.
 This guide shows you how to set up a repo and install resources from it.

 ---